Recipe from Pete Peterson

-- In a medium-size frying pan, bring ½ cup water to a boil with 2 tablespoons of the unsalted butter.
+- Heat the oven to 350°F. In a medium-size frying pan, bring ½ cup water to a boil with 2 tablespoons of the unsalted butter.
 Stir in the corn kernels and reduce the heat to a simmer.
 Continue cooking till the water has evaporated and the kernels are soft.
 Do not let the kernels brown.
 Set aside to let the kernels cool.

 - To make a béchamel sauce, melt 3 tablespoons butter with 1 tablespoon olive oil over medium heat.
 Mix in the flour and stir for about 5 minutes, and then gradually stir in the milk and salt, until the mixture thickens but is still quite liquid.
 Set aside to cool.